Here is an update on our plans for the 2021-2022 program! Click here to download the Prozdor Calendar 2021-2022 !

 Weekend morning courses are facilitated by a variety of Rabbis and educators in the CBS community.
 At the beginning of each semester a calendar will be provided with the session topics, facilitators, times and locations.
 In addition to class time, students spend time in the sanctuary familiarizing themselves with the Shabbat morning service and supporting their peers who are celebrating their B’nai Mitzvah.

 - Modern Day Israel

 Prozdor Celebrations of Learning: Tuesday students will have 2 opportunities during the year to share their learning with parents, classmates, and teachers.
-Mark your calendars for December 17th and March 31st.
+Dates will be shared on our academic calendar.

 Participation in Prozdor is a requirement of our B’nai Mitzvah program.

 Q: Why should I register now when there is so much uncertainly about the fall?

 A: Your registration is tremendously important for our planning.
 Over the summer we need to hire teachers, make decision about curriculum, purchase books, and more based on the number of students participating in each program.